SQL Server Monitoring – Installation

 The default value with an empty configuration string is that data for all services are loaded.

-When opening the Power BI Desktop file, FHSQLMonitor.pbix, for the first time you must change the above parameters to match your installation.
+When opening the Power BI Desktop file, FHSQLMonitor.pbit, you can change the above parameters if needed to match your installation.

-7) After refresh the Front page in the report will show the parameters used in the report.
+4) After data load the Front page in the report will show the parameters used in the report.

-Close and save the report and the specified parameters are now saved as part of the report.
+Close and save the report as a PBIX file and the specified parameters are now saved as part of the report.